MicrosoftDocs/azure-dev-docs/articles/ux-beta/storage-quickstart-blobs-dot-net.md

 ### Create the project

-For the steps ahead you'll need to create a .NET Core console app using either the dotnet cli or Visual Studio 2022.
+For the steps ahead you'll need to create a .NET Core console app using either the .NET CLI or Visual Studio 2022.

 ### [.NET CLI](#tab/create-project-cli)